 This kind of call has happened to me three times.
 Let’s be honest; these are absolutely delightful phone calls.
 No, they are the best phone calls.

 So if you’ve been brooding that they never call, don’t worry.
-You didn’t call yours very often either, remember?
+You didn’t call your parents very often either, remember?
 And really, it may even be preferable.
 Phone calls are the harbingers of expensive or anxiety-producing news.
-So I’ll just accept those infrequent texts, and be grateful that everyone is where they should be, working hard, and maturing into self-sufficient adults.
+So I’ll just accept those infrequent texts and be grateful that everyone is where they should be, working hard, and maturing into self-sufficient adults.
 Maybe no news is good news, after all.